Board of Directors

 Retired Agriculture Adviser, Sebastopol

 Retired from her position as the Community Development Advisor for the University of California Cooperative Extension in Marin, Ellie spent 23 years helping Marin's farmers and ranchers sustain and diversify their operations.
 She worked closely with producers and funders to grow Marin agriculture through agritourism, value-added marketing and farm diversification.
+Ellie and her husband maintain a small farm with chickens, bees, produce, fruit trees and a large olive orchard in the coastal hills west of Sebastopol.

 Farmer/Rancher, Point Reyes